JINJINT/jinjint.github.io/_pages/about.md

 : Carnegie Mellon University, Pittsburgh, USA

 * B.S. in Statistics, 2018
-: University of Science and Technology of China, Hefei
+: University of Science and Technology of China, Hefei, China

 Work Experience
 =======